Knotx/knotx/README.md

   configuration: classpath:repository.yml
 ```

-There are two mock endpoints in application configuration: one for mock services and one for sample remote repository.
+There are two mock endpoints in the application configuration: one for mock services and one for the sample remote repository.
 Those endpoints are deployed as separate verticles.

 ### Using command line arguments and environment variables